navasmontilla/site/anomalies.md

 The work herein shown is part of my Doctoral Thesis [Accurate simulation of shallow flows using arbitrary order ADER schemes and overcoming numerical shockwave anomalies](https://zaguan.unizar.es/record/70795?ln=en), presented at University of Zaragoza on the 27th April 2018.
+More details can be found in [Navas-Montilla, 2019](https://www.sciencedirect.com/science/article/pii/S0021999118307496) and  [Navas-Montilla, 2017](https://www.sciencedirect.com/science/article/pii/S0021999117302589).

 ### Numerical shockwave anomalies